kunalmanchanda29/TestAuto/README.md

 Create a Project: Create a new directory for your project and navigate into it using the command line.

-Initialize npm: Run "npm init" to create a package.json file.
+Initialize npm: Run "npm init"

 Install Cypress: Run "npm install cypress --save-dev"